younos1986/HowToKeepAngularDeploymentSizeSmall/README.md

 ## The routing schema

-To make any page independent and make them not affect other pages' size, every page is a Module
+To make any page independent and make them not affect other pages' size, every page is a lazy loaded Module

 ```
                                  ------------>    Dashboard (router + template)